 Healthy Living, PepsiCo’s employee well-being program, is designed to help employees and their families improve their physical, financial, and emotional health.
-The program is based on three pillars of well-being, offering employees a variety of programs to help them:
+The program is based on three pillars of well-being, offering employees a variety of programs:

 - Be Well—Programs to get healthy, get moving, and be safe.